Pubfred/ZDNA/doc/README.md

-XDNA
+ZEON
 =====================

 Setup
 ---------------------
-[XDNA](http://xdna.io/wallet) is the original XDNA client and it builds the backbone of the network.
-However, it downloads and stores the entire history of XDNA transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[ZEON](http://xdna.io/wallet) is the original ZEON client and it builds the backbone of the network.
+However, it downloads and stores the entire history of ZEON transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run XDNA on your native platform.
+The following are some helpful notes on how to run ZEON on your native platform.

 ### Unix